North Island Main Trunk: Electrification

-There are three independent sections of the NIMT which are electrified: Auckland's urban network and the central section (25 kV AC) from Palmerston North – Te Rapa (north of Hamilton) at 25 kV AC.
-Wellington's urban network is electrified at 1500 V DC; as formerly used in other sections of the New Zealand network.
-In Wellington the operating voltage has been increased to 1650V DC, and 1700V DC since the full introduction of the Matangi EMU, to increase the power available.
+There are three independent sections of the NIMT which are electrified: Auckland's urban network and the central section from Palmerston North – Te Rapa (north of Hamilton) at 25 kV AC.
+Wellington's urban network is electrified at 1700 V DC.

-Electrification of the NIMT was mooted by electrical engineer Evan Parry in the first volume of the New Zealand Journal of Science and Technology in November 1918.
-In light of a national coal shortage following World War I, Parry argued that the network was under great strain due to ever-increasing volumes of freight, and the use of steam traction was partly to blame.
-Parry also noted that there was great potential for cheap hydro-electricity generation in the central North Island to power electrification.
+Wellington

 The first part of the NIMT to be electrified was the Wellington–Paekakariki section via the Tawa Flat deviation that was completed on 24 July 1940.
 This was largely to prevent smoke nuisance in the 4.3 km No. 2 tunnel, and to provide for banking on the Paekakariki to Pukerua Bay section.
 Electric traction in this section is now used only by Transdev Wellington for Metlink suburban passenger services on the Kāpiti Line, and was extended to Paraparaumu on 7 May 1983 and Waikanae on 20 February 2011.
 Funded by the Greater Wellington Regional Council, the extension to Waikanae coincided with the delivery of new FP class Matangi electric multiple units.